andreascaglioni/stochllg/README.md

    - [ ] High order version of the TPS,
    - [ ] More examples (external magnetic field, hysteresis, Skyrmions, ...),
    - [ ] Autormated Testing with *GitHub Actions*
+   - [ ] Plot the initial condition m_0, the noise space correlation g, the effective field H_eff as .xdmf files

 ## Contributing
 Contributions are welcome!
 Please get in touch (see [Contact](#contact)).